overextended/overextended.github.io/docs/ox_core/Getting Started/concepts.md

 ## Classes

-Lua doesn't have support for true clases, but rather prototype-based inheritance.
+Lua doesn't have support for true classes, but rather prototype-based inheritance.
 A prototype can hold its own variables and methods, which another object (an instance) can reference or call.

 ```lua